PaulHBartley/mkproj/README.md

 <br>

-- A Python virtual environment
+- Install a Python virtual environment inside the folder
-- A git repository
+- Initialize the folder as a git repository
-- A remote git repository paired with the local repository
+- Connect the git repository with a remote repository

 Having these three components in place would be a good starting point for a Python project.
 But what would be even better is if we could give our folder the extra